 Tongue and Lip Tie Revision: What to Expect

-The laser revision procedure is completed in a calm and quiet private room.
-You are invited to remain with your baby during their care.
+Our dentist will complete the laser revision procedure in a calm and quiet private room.
+We invite patients to remain with their baby during the care.
 During the procedure, we will place your swaddled baby on a padded infant positioner on the dental chair so they can be comforted by your presence and voice.

 They will not be in your lap.
-The laser treatment is completed in a few seconds, and there is typically little or no bleeding from the use of the laser.
-No stitches are required.
+We complete the laser treatment in a few seconds, and there is typically little or no bleeding from the use of the laser.
+You won’t require any stitches.
 We will allow ample time after the procedure for you to sit quietly with your child and nurse or bottle-feed.

 Afterward, we will work with your family, pediatrician, and lactation consultant to support the outcome of the revision with “infant playtime” facial exercises.
 These should begin the day after the procedure.
 Please do not wake your baby up at night to perform the exercises; they need their sleep.

 Dr. Virts is always available via phone if you have concerns or questions.
 We will re-assess the surgical area(s) within a month of treatment.
-This allows us to ensure that your baby is healing normally, and any questions or concerns you may have may be promptly addressed.
+This allows us to ensure that your baby is healing normally.
+We will promptly address any questions or concerns you may have.

 “Reattachment” of the tissue is extremely rare with CO2 laser surgery, as the restricted tissue is vaporized and not simply cut.
 You can expect to see a new lip and/or tongue frenum form after treatment, but the healed frenum is not normally restricted.